vuejs/vue-cli/docs/Plugin.md

 Currently, only built-in plugins have the ability to customize the prompts when creating a new project, and the prompt modules are located [inside the `@vue/cli` package][prompt-modules].

 A prompt module should export a function that receives a [PromptModuleAPI][prompt-api] instance.
-The prompts use [inquirer](https://github.com/SBoudrias/Inquirer.js) under the hood:
+The prompts are presented using [inquirer](https://github.com/SBoudrias/Inquirer.js) under the hood:

 ``` js
 module.exports = api => {